NoneShen/Poly-document/new_chain/relayer/relayer.md

 }
 ```

 The `poly-relayer` project depends on the `bridge-common` library.
-Listed steps can be followed to develop the relayer for a new chain.
+Follow the listed steps to develop the relayer for a new chain.

-### Development Steps
+### Development steps

 - Add chain ID in the `bridge-common` project [here](https://github.com/polynetwork/bridge-common/base).
 - Add chain client SDK [here](https://github.com/polynetwork/bridge-common/tree/main/chains) for common usage.